karma-runner/grunt-karma/README.md

   }
 }
 ```

+The 'exitOnFailure' config property when false, will continue executing grunt tasks instead of having karma exit the process (warning: when set to false and running with multiple grunt tasks, the build will not be considered a 'failure' even if some tests failed).
+The default value is true.
+A value of true will exit the process on test failures and halt any further grunt executions.

 To change the `logLevel` in the grunt config file instead of the karma config, use one of the following strings:
 `OFF`, `ERROR`, `WARN`, `INFO`, `DEBUG`